-Additionally, on March 9, 2009, the Prime Minister declared that in order to further support the Qatari banking sector, the Government would purchase the investment portfolios of seven of the nine domestic banks listed on the DSM: Qatar National Bank, Commercial Bank, Doha Bank, Qatar Islamic Bank, Qatar International Islamic Bank, Ahli Bank and Al Khalij Commercial Bank, but not Masraf Al Rayan.
-These purchases were completed on March 22, 2009 at a total purchase price of approximately QR6,500 million (US\$1,785.7 million) paid through a combination of cash and domestic government bonds.
-This purchase price is equal to the value of such investment portfolios as registered in the records of each bank as of February 28, 2009.
+In addition, on March 9, 2009, the Prime Minister of Qatar declared that in order to further support Qatar's banking sector, the Government would purchase the investment portfolios of seven of the nine domestic banks listed on the Qatar Exchange.
+These purchases were completed on March 22, 2009 at a total purchase price of approximately QR6,500 million (US\$1,786 million) paid through a combination of cash and domestic Government bonds.
+This purchase price was equal to the value of such investment portfolios as registered in the records of each bank as of February 28, 2009.
+In an effort to further boost liquidity and encourage lending, in early June 2009, the State offered to buy the real estate portfolios and investments of nine domestic commercial banks at a sale price equivalent to the net book value of such portfolios and investments with a total ceiling amount of QR15,000 million (US\$4,121 million).
+The QIA has recently begun implementing procedures to acquire an additional 5.0% stake in the capital of Qatari banks consistent with the above-mentioned plan to purchase equity ownership interests of up to 20.0% and is expected to make additional direct capital injections in line with the 2008/2009 plan referenced above.